jennynguyen-97/bikesharedemand/README.md

 By making these various adjustments, I am able to incorporate factors that are necessary for the next step - modeling, produce the format required for data mining, and avoid major multicollinearity issues.

 ### IV.
 Modeling
 I employ four different supervised machine learning models: Multiple linear regression, Lasso regression, Classification and regression tree (CART), and Random forest.
-For each model, I implement holdout sampling - spliting the training dataset to 70/30: 70% for modeling and 30% for model evaluation - in order to minimize overfitting.
+For each model, I implement stratified random sampling - spliting the training dataset to 70/30 (70% for modeling and 30% for model evaluation) while obtaining a sample population that best represents the entire population being studied - in order to minimize overfitting.
 Each individual model provides me with the expected value of our target variable, _count_.
 Using these outputs, I create a prediction of demand for bikes, which aids in solving the business problem highlighted in the ****Business Understanding**** section above.

 **Multiple Linear Regression**